How much sleep do teenagers need?

 Teenagers often get a bad reputation for sleeping in late or staying in bed all day.
-But what if all those weekends lie-ins and hours spent under the duvet are more important for your teenager’s health than you realise?
-Here, I’ll take a look at why getting enough sleep is crucial during adolescence.
+But what if those weekend lie-ins and hours spent under the duvet are more important for a teenager’s health than we realise?
+Here I look at why getting enough sleep is crucial during adolescence.

 Why is sleep so important for teenagers?